soupbearmodding/LootAndLegends2.0/SECURITY_DESIGN.md

 *   **WebSocket Communication:** All client-server communication occurs over WebSockets.
 *   **Payload Validation:**
-    *   All message handlers (`auth.ts`, `character.ts`, `inventory.ts`, `zone.ts`, `combat.ts`) perform strict validation on incoming message payloads.
+    *   All message handlers (e.g., `handlers/characterHandler.ts`, `auth.ts`, `inventory.ts`, etc.) perform strict validation on incoming message payloads *before* passing data to services.
     *   Checks include verifying the payload is an object (not null), required properties exist, data types are correct (e.g., string, number), and values are within expected ranges or formats (e.g., non-empty strings, specific enum values like slot names or stat keys).
-    *   Invalid payloads are rejected early with an error message sent to the client, and a warning is logged on the server.
+    *   Invalid payloads are rejected early by the handler with an error message sent to the client, and a warning is logged on the server.
 *   **Rate Limiting:**
     *   Implemented in `server.ts` to limit the number of messages a single client can send within a defined time window (currently 10 messages per 1 second).
     *   Uses an in-memory map (`rateLimitTracker`) to track message counts per connection.